verbb/many-to-many/README.md

 3. Allow custom ordering of the secondary relationship.
 Currently you can only order the primary relationship (by Craft's native ordering of the Entries field type).
 4. Fix a bug that doesn't allow it to work from the modal tab.
 5. Other stuff I assume.

-## Feedback?
-Contact us on Twitter [@OberonAmsterdam](https://twitter.com/OberonAmsterdam) or visit us at [oberon.nl](https://www.oberon.nl), or create an [issue](https://github.com/oberonamsterdam/craft-manytomany/issues).

-## Version History
-* 1.0.0 - Upgraded to support Craft 3
-* 0.1.2 - Added translatable text
-* 0.1.1 - Optimized the cache control.
-Instead of clearing all Entry types from the cache, just clears records related to the changed element
-* 0.1.0 - Initial Release

 ### Notes
 * Currently doesn't support locales